medialab/minet/docs/cli.md

 columns being added to the output:

+. "original_index": index of the line in the original file (the output will be
+    arbitrarily ordered since multiple requests are performed concurrently).
-. "resolved": final resolved url (after solving redirects).
+. "resolved_url": final resolved url (after solving redirects).
-. "status": HTTP status code of the request, e.g. 200, 404, 503 etc.
+. "http_status": HTTP status code of the request, e.g. 200, 404, 503 etc.
-. "error": an error code if anything went wrong when performing the request.
+. "resolution_error": an error code if anything went wrong when performing the request.
-. "redirects": total number of redirections to reach the final url.
+. "redirect_count": total number of redirections to reach the final url.
-. "chain": list of redirection types separated by "|".
+. "redirect_chain": list of redirection types separated by "|".

 examples: